grover/homebridge-automation-switches/docs/SecuritySystem.md

 Linking a location based automation to Arm/Disarm a Security System will make iOS asks the user to manually confirm before running the automation.

-This plugin exposes an ``Arm Away`` and ``Arm Home`` switches (named for example ``My DIY security system Arm Away``) to work around this limitation.
+This plugin exposes an ``Arm Away`` and ``Arm Stay`` switches (named for example ``My DIY security system Arm Away``) to work around this limitation.
 You can now link your location-based automation with this switch to arm/disarm the alarm when leaving/arriving home.

 Please note: the location of your phone might be inaccurate; using this switch is at your own risk.